upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Control Plane APIs

 In Crossplane, Composite Resources are always cluster-scoped.
 While you _can_ limit whether a Composite Resource is claimable, this only limits the ability for tenants in a namespace to create a resource.
 If a composite resource is claimable, then _all_ tenants across all namespaces can create resource claims against that composite resource.
 It's not possible in Crossplane to install APIs for only some teams using your control plane.
+You can, however, use Kubernetes [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to restrict access to a specific API for target groups, users, or serviceaccounts within a given namespace.

 ### Managed Resources are cluster-scoped